We developed the following tools as part of our Learning, Grounding, Growing Project in 2021 / 2022, generously funded by the City of Toronto.

 LGBT YouthLine’s first colouring book features beautiful, creative, and heartwarming artwork created by YouthLine staff, HelpLine volunteers, Youth Ambassadors, and some friends of YL.
-You can either:
+You can print and share pages (or the whole book!) by accessing a digital copy here.

-So much love and care has been put into this project and we hope that you smile, giggle, and colour until your hands can’t colour no more!
+So much love and care has been put into this project and we hope that you smile, giggle, and colour until you can colour no more!

 The Prism Zine